aeaeaeaeaeae/bsystem/README.md

 See the viewer state info panel for hotkeys.

-> As per Houdini `20.0` certain keys and inputs remain unavailable for python viewer states.
+> For the Houdini `20.0` version certain keys and inputs remain unavailable for python viewer states.
 Among others these includes the `WERT` keys, the `ctrl` key while dragging, and `RMB` if using a `Context Menu`.
 For this reason certain operations map to less intuitive keys such as `a` for rotation instead of `r`, and `shift` to snap instead of `ctrl`.
 This will change as soon as SideFX frees the keys.